tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/内容审核接口/网页审核/提交网页审核任务_intl_en.md

-## Feature Description
+## Feature Overview

 This API is used to submit a webpage moderation job.
 The webpage moderation feature is async.
-You can submit a job to moderate your webpage files, and then use the API for [Querying Webpage Moderation Job Result](https://intl.cloud.tencent.com/document/product/436/48283) or [Webpage Moderation Callback Content](https://intl.cloud.tencent.com/document/product/436/48284) to query the moderation results.
+You can submit a job to moderate your webpage files, and then use the API for [Querying Webpage Moderation Job Result](https://www.tencentcloud.com/document/product/436/48283) or [Webpage Moderation Callback Content](https://www.tencentcloud.com/document/product/436/48284) to query the moderation results.

 The API supports the following operations:

 - Automatically detect webpage files and recognize non-compliant content in OCR, object detection (such as object, advertising logo, and QR code), and image recognition dimensions based on the deep learning technology.
-- Recognize various non-compliant scenes, including pornographic, illegal, and adverting information.
+- Recognize various non-compliant scenes, including pornographic, illegal, and advertising information.

-## Billing Description
+## Billing Details

 Webpage moderation is divided into **webpage image moderation** and **webpage text moderation** as detailed below:

 - Webpage image moderation: This service extracts images from the webpage for moderation.
 The moderation fees are the same as those incurred by image moderation.
 - Webpage text moderation: This service extracts text from the webpage for moderation.
 The moderation fees are the same as those incurred by text moderation.
 - Each moderation scene is billed separately.
-For example, if you choose to moderate **one webpage file** in two scenes involving pornography and advertising, you will be charged **twice**.
+For example, if you choose to moderate two scenes involving pornography and advertising, then **one webpage file** will be moderated and billed **twice**.
-- Calling the API will incur image moderation fees, text moderation fees, and [COS read request fees](https://intl.cloud.tencent.com/document/product/436/40100).
+- Calling the API will incur image moderation fees, text moderation fees, and [COS read request fees](https://www.tencentcloud.com/document/product/436/40100).

+## SDK Recommendation

+COS SDK provides complete capabilities of demo, automatic integration, and signature calculation.
+You can easily and quickly call APIs through the SDK.
+For more information, see [SDK Overview](https://www.tencentcloud.com/document/product/436/6474).

 ## Request